 While still in college I started full-time work as the Director of Marketing for Drury Lane.
 I was a junior at the time.
 I again I was told that I shouldn’t have applied for the job, that I was in way over my head, that I didn’t deserve the position.
 I proved them wrong.

 I am a fierce advocate for the arts and community.
-And if I need to ignore the naysayers or become the first to follow my passions, I will do so willingly.
-I’m knocking on doors and making paths for myself.
-I’m earnestly learning as I go and yearning to help others do the same.
+And if I need to ignore the naysayers or become the first to follow my passions, I will.

 What am I up to next?
 Getting to know you, obviously.